 There are lots of tips and tricks to be learnt, and certainly lots of experiences to be gain...
 Read more

 1. Type of Photography

-One of the first things to consider when buying a DSLR is the type of photography practiced by you.
-Whether you mostly shoot weddings, or family events, schools events or just at random, the type of photography greatly influences the type of camera to use for the purpose.
+One of the first things to consider when buying a DSLR is the type of photography you practiced.
+Whether you mostly shoot weddings, or family events, school events, or just at random, the kind of photography dramatically influences the type of camera to use for the purpose.

 For example, using the idea of wedding photography, a photographer may be required to film videos as well.
 Carrying an extra HD video camera would just increase the bulk and hassle.
 It would be much wiser to use a DSLR that supports HD video recording — such as the Canon EOS 5D MKII and Nikon alternative D700.

-Another consideration to be taken into account is the weight of the camera, which includes all the accessories.
-If a person is a wedding photographer or a travel photographer, he or she may have assistants carrying the accessories and thus weight may not be the prime problem.
+Another consideration to be taken into account is the camera’s weight, which includes all the accessories.
+If a person is a wedding photographer or a travel photographer, they may have assistants carrying the accessories, and thus weight may not be the prime problem.

-However, if you are a photojournalist or a war-photojournalist, you would be on the move constantly.
-Carrying bulky items would not be the most intelligent, let alone safe thing to do.
+However, if you are a photojournalist or a war-photojournalist, you would be on the move always.
+Carrying bulky items would not be the most intelligent, let alone a safe thing to do.

 2. Professional or Hobbyist